Faculty Workload Reporting and Compliance

 Documents and Resources

-All adjuncts, teaching and non-teaching are required to complete the below Adjunct Instructional Staff and Graduate Assistant Workload Reporting Form every semester confirming that their entire teaching load at CUNY is within the limits set by the PSC-CUNY contract.
+All adjuncts, teaching and non-teaching are required to complete the below Teaching and Non-Teaching Adjunct Workload Reporting Form every semester confirming that their entire teaching load at CUNY is within the limits set by the PSC-CUNY contract.

 All full-time instructional staff must participate in the semiannual reporting of supplementary employment for extra compensation or unpaid activities beyond any served at CUNY.
 The Multiple Position Policy (MPP) provides CUNY’s policy for external employment including employment over the summer.
 It also specifies the limits on additional employment during the fall and spring semesters.